icebob/moleculer-java-site/docs/networking.md

 ```

 {% note info Dependencies %}
-To use JMS transporter, add the following dependency to the build script:
+To use JMS Transporter, add the following dependency to the build script:
 group: 'javax.jms', name: 'javax.jms-api', version: '2.0.1'
 + dependencies of the JMS driver.
 {% endnote %}